BestTimesToVisit.com Logo

 YARTS is the official bus system for Yosemite, connecting gateway towns like Mariposa and El Portal to various park locations.
 It's affordable and reduces traffic congestion within the park.
 Routes and schedules vary seasonally.

-Cost:Prices vary by route and distance, typically ranging from $10-$30 per ride.
+Cost:Prices vary depending on the route and distance, ranging from $1-$20 per ride.
 Consider purchasing a multi-day pass for cost savings.

 Tip:Book tickets in advance, especially during peak season, to avoid disappointment.
 Check the YARTS website for real-time updates and potential delays.
-Be prepared for crowded buses, particularly on weekends.
+Be prepared for longer travel times than driving yourself.

 Personal Vehicle